Educational Psychologist · Johannesburg

 I believe in being upfront about costs so that finances don't become a barrier to getting the right support.

-Fees are charged at private rates and are not based on the medical aid scale of benefits.
+Fees are charged at medical aid rates.
 Specific rates are provided upon enquiry and are reviewed annually.

 As a registered HPCSA practitioner, sessions are generally claimable from most South African medical aid schemes.
 I provide all documentation — invoices, ICD-10 codes, and practice number — to support your claim.

 A 50% cancellation fee applies to appointments cancelled with less than 24 hours' notice.
 This fee is not covered by medical aid.
-Please give as much notice as possible so the slot can be offered to another family.
+Please give as much notice as possible so the slot can be offered to someone else.

 For specific fee information, please get in touch.